Learn 12 Steps of Alcoholics Anonymo...

 How do the 12 Steps of AA fit into a recovery program?

 A person may work the 12 Steps of AA while in a treatment center, in conjunction with an outpatient program, at the recommendation of a family member, or by seeking help through a helpline.
+The AA program strongly encourages working the steps alongside a sponsor.

 For many people, addiction comes with isolation, and healing truly begins in connection with others.
 Therefore, joining AA groups and attending meetings are highly encouraged to support one’s Twelve Step work.

-The Twelve Steps outline action-based principles that help individuals address their addiction(s) and grow spiritually.
+The 12 Steps outline action-based principles that help individuals address their addiction(s) and grow spiritually.
 These steps work in harmony with the Twelve Traditions, which are guidelines that ensure group unity and focused functioning.

-Richard Rohr’s book Breathing Under Water: Spirituality and the Twelve Steps, captures the essence of the 12 Steps: “We do not think ourselves into new ways of living, we live ourselves into new ways of thinking.
+Richard Rohr’s book Breathing Under Water: Spirituality and the Twelve Steps, captures the essence of the 12 Steps:

 5 Benefits of AA